timruhkopf/Thesis_pub/Pytorch/Models/README.md

 However, to reduce the amount of parsing necessary, nn.Module is used with hamiltorchs' unflatten function (which is the not inplace version of aforementioned vector_to_parameters) in order to infer the list of tensors implied by the vector.
+The first and foremost necessity of a model is to inherit nn.Module and invoke its init:

+    class BNN(nn.Module):
+        def __init__(self, ...):
+            super(BNN, self).__init__()

-In order to do so in the context of hierarchical models a particular pattern must be followed:
+In order to do the parsing automatically and updating all distributions and parameters in the context of hierarchical models a particular pattern must be followed:

 #### (1.1) Model based
 NNs typically consist of Hidden layers (or layers, that inherit from Hidden - which facilitates